Blog

 A development loan involves the purchase of land and lot development for further construction or sale.
 The land development loan funds the procurement of raw land as well as the making, installing, and construction of land improvements that will convert the site into a construction-ready real estate area.
 This loan can cover a variety of land preparation projects, such as the installation of a power line, water supply, and plumbing, as well as a sewer connection to the main grid.

-If the land is already developed, or is ready to be developed, but requires infrastructure improvements, then the borrower can apply for an acquisition and development loan – A&D for short.
+If the land is already developed, or is ready to be developed, but requires infrastructure improvements, then the borrower can apply for an acquisition and development loan (A&D for short).
 This loan will typically cover the cost of the land as well as any improvements before the development stage.
 Land development loans are repaid based on the sales or development program.

 Commercial Real Estate (CRE) Construction Loans

 The disbursements of CRE construction loan funds occur as the project progresses and within a specified period, which serves as a way to closely monitor the project to avoid risk.
-The funds are disbursed based upon either a standard payment plan or a progress payment plan.
+The funds are disbursed based on either a standard payment plan or a progress payment plan.
 The standard method, used for residential and smaller commercial construction projects, requires payments to be disbursed based on a schedule aligned with specified stages of construction.

 Residential Construction Loans

-Residential construction loans are made either on a speculative basis (Spec Loans) or as prearranged permanent financing.
+Residential construction loans are made either on a speculative basis (spec loans) or as prearranged permanent financing.
 It’s a best practice for loans on larger residential construction projects to have permanent funding in place, as it can affect sales of finished homes.
 Banks typically set a predetermined limit on the number of unsold units to be financed at any one time.
 This policy reduces the risk of contractors overextending their capacity.

-However, a speculative home construction loan helps single-family home builders that don’t have secured sales.
+However, a speculative home construction loan helps single-family home builders who don’t have secured sales.
 These loans offer flexible options like using the land equity as a down payment, flexible draw schedules, and interest-only payments during construction on the funds drawn.

 Residential tract development loans finance the development of five or more units.
 Examples include a residential building lot, a detached single-family home, an attached single-family home, or a residence in an apartment house.
 The lending institution needs to obtain an appraisal that includes the entire tract of land, the projected market value upon completion, as well as the current value of the property.